Peckness of Edge Posets: The Edge Poset

+Second, $(2) \iff (3)$ by an analogous argument to $(1) \iff (3)$.
 Finally, we check $(3)\iff (4)$.
 Again using Proposition ~\ref{prop:surjection_between_F_quotients}, the morphism $q$ is always surjective.
-Since a morphism is always rank preserving, it must map $(\mathcal E(P)/G)_i$ surjectively onto $(\mathcal E(P/G))_i$.
+Since a morphism is always rank-preserving, it must map $(\mathcal E(P)/G)_i$ surjectively onto $(\mathcal E(P/G))_i$.
 However, since the posets are finite, this surjection is a bijection if and only if the sets have the same cardinality. \end{proof}